 __‘The Nevician ring allows weavers to work consciousness and wind together, and—move—’ Sevína felt Vilsonius’ gaze insist on ambiguity— ‘with—speed.’

 __‘It is difficult, and dangerous for non-weavers.
 He could not have survived it in such a state.’
-Vilsonius sat on the dark marble floor by Sevína.
+Vilsonius rocked back onto the cold marble floor by Sevína.
 ‘Although you knew he was beyond saving.’

 __‘I acted to sweep him from danger.
 He had begged me to bring him here a fortnight ago.
 I acted too late.’